-2.11 Blinding and allocation concealment
+2.10 Blinding and allocation concealment

 Allocation concealment will be maintained by using WCTU centralised randomisation service; with minimisation by centre, PH group (1-5), and WHO functional class [two categories: 1) Class II; 2) Class III or IV].
 Where PH has multiple underlying aetiologies, the predominant diagnosis will be confirmed by the managing clinician.
-To maintain allocation concealment, all baseline data will be collected prior to randomisation.
+All baseline data will be collected prior to randomisation.
 The treating practitioner will only receive the randomisation code once all baseline measures are complete.
 It is not possible to blind participants or practitioners to group allocation.

-To maintain blinding, all follow-up data will be collected by staff not directly involved in intervention delivery who are blind to treatment allocation.
-Participants will be asked not to tell the assessing practitioner their group allocation.
+To maintain blinding, all follow-up data will be collected by staff not directly involved in intervention delivery and who will be blind to treatment allocation.
+At four and twelve months, participants will be asked not to tell the assessing practitioner their group allocation.
 The quality of blinding will be tested by asking the assessor which treatment they thought each participant had received.